 Root/Jailbreak

-Android phones use Linux permissions and file system, as was mentioned on the previously section, therefore, different processes and users can have different privilege levels.
+Android phones is based on Linux permissions and file system, as was mentioned on the previously section.
+Therefore, different processes and users can have different privilege levels.
 These privileges determine what the process is allowed or prohibited from doing.
 All new apps that are installed have a type of user ID, and certain permissions to do certain things.

-Root is nothing more than a user, but he has permissions “to do anything to any file in any place in the system” [32], consequently root brings an incredible power to user since he can overcoming limitations that carriers and hardware manufacturers put on the device like uninstall pre-installed applications, speed-up the phone with overclocking or modify any file as he wants, perhaps, "with great power comes great responsibility" because changes that he or apps that have root access do in the system file could lead to security risks if there is no certainty of what it’s being done [34].
+Root is nothing more than a user, but he has permissions “to do anything to any file in any place in the system” [32], consequently root brings an incredible power to user since he can overcome limitations that carriers and hardware manufacturers put on the device like uninstall pre-installed applications, speed-up the phone with overclocking or modify any file as he wants.
+Perhaps, "with great power comes great responsibility" because changes that he or apps that have root access do in the system file could lead to security risks if there is no certainty of what it’s being done [34].

 The process of allowing Android devices to have privileged control (root access) is called rooting, and it gives similar access to administrative permissions to superuser on Linux.
-For ArQoS Pocket Solution, root will be needed if the communication with the management system requires an Access Point Name (APN) change, as it already happens with the other QoS probes.
-The architecture diagram of the solution can be encountered in chapter 3, ArQoS Pocket Platform.
-Furthermore, administrative permissions will be needed for investigation tasks like read the Android logfile or in development to run commands through the Android Debug Bridge (ADB).
+For ArQoS Pocket Solution, root may be needed if the communication with the management system requires an Access Point Name (APN) change, as it already happens with the other probes part of the ArQoS System Portfolio.
+For more information on the Management System and its relation with the probes, the architecture diagram of the solution can be encountered in chapter 3, ArQoS Pocket Platform.
+Furthermore, administrative permissions are required for investigation tasks like read the Android logfile or in development to run commands through the Android Debug Bridge (ADB).

 This process is legal if you are the owner of the device.
 However, if someone use it to install spyware on other people's phones, that’s a crime in certain countries around the world [66].
 Other than this, many vendors such as HTC, Sony, Asus or Google provide the ability to unlock their devices or even replace whole operating system, but by doing this, the user is “changing everything about the inherent security from Google and the people who built it” [32] and the warranty of the phone will almost certainly be voided.
 If the warranty is needed for repair some hardware issue, for example, it is possible to unroot a phone.
 There can be often find instructions for unroot a phone, usually it involves flash a system binary file (SBF) or an ROM Upgrade Utilities (RUU).
 However, some phones have a digital "switch" that flips when a device is unlocked and that is more difficult to revert, so it is advisable to do some research before unlocking a phone if it warranty is needed [33].